a-gave/libremesh-ansible-playbooks/README_RECIPES.md

 ```

 ### 2. Add specific configurations and packages in the various levels
-If you need to customize some aspects of the recipe you can
+If you need to customize some aspects of the recipe you can:
--  include or remove `packages` and `configs` referencing:
+1. include or remove `packages` and `configs` referencing:
   - the whole file/recipe
   - a specific target_subtarget
   - a specific device
-- extend the loop of the devices including for specific device referenced by macaddress trough the `lime-macaddress` files
+2. extend the loop of the devices including for specific device referenced by macaddress trough the `lime-macaddress` files

 For a full list of configurations see also this file [./community/libremesh_master/openwrt_22.03.5/new-community/libremesh.defaults.yml](./community/libremesh_master/openwrt_22.03.5/new-community/libremesh.defaults.yml)